lsst-dm/dmtn-184/index.rst

 The very first test (`DM-28136`_) that was done with the new platform was a repeat of the setup used for APDB tests at PDAC.
-The goals of this test were to verify that things work as expected, that performance is not worse that what was observed in PDAC tests, and to set a baseline for scalability testing.
+The goals of this test were to verify that things work as expected, that performance is not worse than what was observed in PDAC tests, and to set a baseline for scalability testing.
 For this and all following tests we used replication factor 3 and consistency level ``QUORUM`` for both reading and writing.